 Grab rebound quickly, and reset in front of the rim.
 Take a big right-foot-left-foot step towards the left side of the basket, jump off both feet, and shoot layup off backboard with left hand.
 Grab rebound quickly, and reset in front of the rim.
 Repeat as necessary.
 No dribbling.

-Intermediate – Same as beginners except there is no resetting.
+Intermediate (no reset) – Same as beginners except there is no resetting.
 Player continuously goes from right side to left side making without dribbling or the ball hitting the floor.

 Find a good rhythm and continue as necessary.
 Players should be able to do one-foot and two-foot layup Mikans.
 See instructional videos below.